warmstar1986/emotion-recognition-example/README.md

 # emotion-recognition-example

-Face recognition example using the Jaffe database
+Emotion recognition example using the Jaffe database

 The principal library that we are going to use is Scikit Learn.
 I recommend the use of the Anaconda Python Distribution for everything related to scientific purposes.

 ```python
 import os